n1ru4l/envelop/packages/plugins/generic-auth/README.md

 }
 ```

-> You can apply that directive to any GraphQL `field` definition.
+> You can apply that directive to any GraphQL `field` definition, not only to root fields.